DIVERSITY, INCLUSION, & NON-DISCRIMINATION

 We at CGR! value diversity of age, race, economic status, gender expression, size, physical ability, developmental ability, musical interests, learning styles, nationality, religion, citizenship status, and sexual orientation.
 We promote respect and do not tolerate racism, sexism, homophobia, or other discriminatory behavior or expression.

-Chattanooga Girls Rock is dedicated to the inclusion of women in music.
-The organization exists to give girls, so often excluded or discouraged from playing music, the opportunity to learn to play in a safe, positive, and encouraging environment.
+Chattanooga Girls Rock is dedicated to the inclusion of women and other marginalized groups in music.
+The organization exists to give girls, so often excluded or discouraged from playing music (particularly of specific styles and genres, or from playing particular instruments), the opportunity to learn to play in a safe, positive, and encouraging environment.
 Our approach to inclusion is intersectional, and we realize that girls of color, transgender and gender nonconforming girls, girls with disabilities, and other marginalized girls have an even more difficult time accessing music education.
 Intentionally creating space for these girls is crucial to our mission, and this approach allows all girls at camp to learn about the importance of diversity, acceptance, and inclusion.
 We intend to accommodate any girl who wants to come to camp, and maintain an environment where she feels safe, included, and accepted by her peers.
 We also welcome gender non-binary and trans youth regardless of identity in all of our programming.